 Effects of Too Much Greenhouse Gases in the Atmosphere

 Climate change, as its name suggests, refers to the change in the weather pattern distribution in the Earth’s atmosphere.
-Alarmingly, this change can last for a long period and after reaching a certain threshold can become irreversible.
+Alarmingly, this change can last long and, after reaching a certain threshold, can become irreversible.

 Unfortunately, greenhouse gases and the greenhouse effect are the number one drivers of climate change.
 The following are some of the most common effects of greenhouse gases.